 "Perhaps," Kearyn replied.

-"And what of your return trip?
-I do not have to repeat the mistakes of my future.
-I do not have to create you.
-So, be a good little boy and fuck off back to whatever hole you crawled out from beneath and let me take what I came for."
+"I do not have to repeat the mistakes of my future.
+The ones that created you.
+So, be a good little boy and fuck off back to whatever hole you crawled out of and let me take what I came for."

-"It is true.
-I could vanish for good.
-Unlikely, but if you and your master may get lucky."
-Kearyn stopped in his tracks.
-"But know this, if it happens, it will be because of no choices made here.
-Destiny has fated you to become me.
+"But you will," Kearyn replied.
+"Destiny has fated you to become me.
 Like it or not.
-Our paths are the same.
+Our paths are one.
 I wish they were not.
-Not even God can take the cup from our lips."
+But not even God can take the cup from our lips."
 Kearyn gestured for Dahl to remain behind him.
-"So… I suggest you weigh your next actions carefully.
+"So… I suggest you weigh your next actions.
 As they may be our last."

 "And would you attack me?"
 Purifier asked doubtfully.
 "I think not?
 We both know better."
 He did not shield himself from attack.
 In fact, he walked forward a few steps as if he didn't have a care in the world.
 He peered around Kearyn, smirking at Dahl.
 When Kearyn blocked his view, he turned to look at Eve again.
 "Odd you would say such things, knowing our father is out there waiting in the ether.
-Waiting to restart his vendetta again.
+Waiting to restart his vendetta.
 You know as well as I, he will never let either of us die.
 It would not suit his purposes."

 Kearyn lowered his hands, covertly gestured for Dahl to stay hidden.
 "It's good to see you too, old me.
 I have missed your fatalistic wit and wisdom.
 Where would I be without your esteemed counsel?"